telerik/ajax-docs/controls/notification/functionality/play-sound-on-show.md

 * warning
 * ok

->warning Audio in mobile devices can only be played after a user action.
+>caution Audio in mobile devices can only be played after a user action.
 This is a limitation of mobile browsers that also affects the **RadNotification** control.
 You can find more information and a possible solution in the [Notification Audio Is Not Played In Mobile Devices](../troubleshooting/notification-audio-is-not-played-in-mobile-devices) help article.

 # See Also